When Iberville first set up camp near the future La Nouvelle Orléans,

 Bals masqués, or masked balls, became the pinnacle of Twelfth Night revelry in Renaissance Italy and spread to France and England.
 Early New Orleans Creoles called them les bals des rois, for the kings who presided over the masked merrymaking.
 A mock king for the night was chosen by chance: whoever found a coin or a bean in a piece of special "king cake" (named for the three kings and the king of Twelfth Night), was crowned monarch of Twelfth Night.
-His queen he either chose himself or was given through the luck of the draw: the girl who found a pea in her cake was crowned consort.
+He would choose his queen or a queen would be chosen through the luck of the draw: the girl who found a pea in her cake was crowned consort.
 The cake, bean and pea are ancient symbols of fertility.

-Later, the masques and entertainment continued through Shrove Tuesday, which the French called mardi gras or "fat Tuesday," the day before Lent.
-Ironically, the solemn, austere period of Lent created Carnival, which means literally, "farewell to meat."
+Later, the masqués and entertainment continued through Shrove Tuesday, which the French called Mardi Gras or "fat Tuesday," the day before Lent.
+Ironically, the solemn and austere period of Lent created Carnival, which literally means, "farewell to meat."
 All carnival revelries began with the frenzied overindulgence of people about to bid a temporary, but very fond, adieu to the pleasures of the flesh.

-Another irony, the date for Easter (which determines Lent and therefore Mardi Gras) was determined by the Spring Equinox, a major pagan festival of ancient Rome, which the early Church characteristically morphed into a Christian feast day.
+Another irony is the date for Easter (which determines Lent and therefore Mardi Gras).
+Easter was determined by the Spring Equinox, a major pagan festival of ancient Rome, which the early Church characteristically morphed into a Christian feast day.